Everything you need to know

 Skin tags are small, harmless growths that hang off the skin and look similar to warts.
 They are typically flesh-coloured or brown and vary in size from a couple of millimetres up to 5cm wide.
 Anyone can develop skin tags at any stage in their life, but they’re most common in older people and those with diabetes; pregnant women may also develop them due to hormonal changes.
+Warts often appear on the hands and feet, though they can spread to other parts of the body, for example around the nails, lips and genitals.
+A wart is a contagious viral infection of the skin, usually taking the form of a small hard nodule.
+Verruca are warts that develop on the soles of the feet.

 If you’d like to find out more about our skin tag or wart removal options please get in touch and we’ll be happy to answer your questions and book you in for a consultation with one of our skin specialists.